Soloists

 Described as singing with ‘grace and beauty’ (The Telegraph), Rebecca Leggett is creating a name for herself in the field of early music.

-Since joining the 11th edition of the prestigious Jardin des Voix of Les Arts Florissants, the young British singer has performed worldwide with the ensemble in a new production of Purcell’s The Fairy Queen, in such prestigious halls as Philharmonie de Paris, The Lincoln Center NYC, Palau de Artes in Valencia as well as at festivals in Luzern, Bremen, Utrecht, Teatro alla Scala and the Royal Albert Hall for the 2024 BBC Proms.
-Future engagements with the ensemble will see Rebecca sing for William Christie’s 80th birthday tour in 2025 and the role of Piacere in Il Trionfo del Tempo e del Disinganno.
+Since joining the 11th edition of the prestigious Jardin des Voix of Les Arts Florissants, the young British singer has performed worldwide with the ensemble in a new production of Purcell’s The Fairy Queen, in such prestigious halls as Philharmonie de Paris, The Lincoln Center NYC, Palau de Artes in Valencia as well as at festivals in Luzern, Bremen, Utrecht, Teatro alla Scala, the Royal Albert Hall for the 2024 BBC Proms and, more recently, during a South American tour.
+Further engagements with the ensemble saw Rebecca sing for William Christie’s 80th birthday tour in 2025, including a concert at Carnegie Hall and tour with Les Arts Florissants singing Piacere in Il Trionfo del Tempo e del Disinganno to great critical acclaim.
+She will appear again at the Wigmore Hall in a tailored programme together with countertenor Hugh Cutting and William Christie on the harpsichord.

-Recent concert highlights as alto soloist include her debut with OAE led by Mark Padmore (Het Concertgebouw, Amsterdam), Harry Christophers and the Sixteen (Wigmore Hall), Arcangelo and Jonathan Cohen, Oxford Philharmonic, The Instruments of Time and Truth led by Edward Higginbottom, City of London Sinfonia, London Handel Players and Le Concert d’Astrée with Emmanuelle Haïm for which she covered the title role and First Witch in their 2022 production of Dido and Aeneas.
+Other concert highlights include Bach’s Easter Oratorio at London’s Southbank Centre with the OAE, as part of their ‘Rising Stars’ programme 2023/25, her debut with the Monteverdi Choir and Orchestra under the baton of Christophe Rousset, Harry Christophers and the Sixteen (Wigmore Hall), Arcangelo and Jonathan Cohen, Oxford Philharmonic, Oxford Bach Soloists, The Instruments of Time and Truth, City of London Sinfonia, London Handel Players and Le Concert d’Astrée with Emmanuelle Haïm for which she covered the title role and First Witch in their 2022 production of Dido and Aeneas.
 She also sang Irene in Handel’s Theodora with Collegium Musicum Bergen, Norway conducted by Nicholas Kraemer.